mariosgn/django-devdeploy/README.md

 django-devdeploy
 =======================

-Do not use: this stuff is development
+Do not use: this stuff is heavily in development

 Setup
 -----